Ericsson/dataplanebook/src/glossary.rst

      multitasking, with the assistance of the kernel's process scheduler, may be employed to maintain concurrency (without full parallelism).

+   Context switch
+     A process context switch, or context switch for short, is the act of replacing a thread (belong to a particular process or the kernel) executing on a particular CPU core with another thread (of the same process or another process), on that core.

+     In Linux terms is replacing the executing *task* with another task.

+     The term context switch is occasionally used for the processing required when making a system call, which is done for a different purpose, but where the steps required are much the same (e.g., switching stack).

    Core isolation
       An isolated core is a CPU core managed by the operating system